pinojs/pino-pretty/Readme.md

 <a id="intro"></a>
 # pino-pretty

 [![Build Status](https://travis-ci.org/pinojs/pino-pretty.svg?branch=master)](https://travis-ci.org/pinojs/pino-pretty)
 [![Coverage Status](https://coveralls.io/repos/github/pinojs/pino-pretty/badge.svg?branch=master)](https://coveralls.io/github/pinojs/pino-pretty?branch=master)

-This module provides a basic log prettifier for the [Pino](https://getpino.io/) logging library.
-It reads a standard Pino log line like:
+This module provides a basic [ndjson](http://ndjson.org/) formatter.
+If an incoming line looks like it could be a log line from an ndjson logger, in particular the [Pino](https://getpino.io/) logging library, then it will apply extra formatting by considering things like the log level and timestamp.

+A standard Pino log line like:

 ```
 {"level":30,"time":1522431328992,"msg":"hello world","pid":42,"hostname":"foo","v":1}
 ```

-And formats it to:
+Will format to:

 ```
 [1522431328992] INFO (42 on foo): hello world